tleecsm/VoVTCG/www/data/cards.md

  - Rank: 2

-When this fortification is attacked, you may choose to destroy a unit from an allied recruitment rail and prevent damage equal to that unit's Power.
+When an attached fortification is attacked, you may choose to destroy a unit from an allied recruitment rail and prevent damage equal to that unit's Power.
 <br>

 ##### ALP.NAT.028